 Firstly, sounds have physiological effects.
 Sudden noises can make our brain release cortisol and more gentle ones make us relax.

 Secondly, music has psychological effects.
 This means that it powerfully affects our mood.

-That’s why, and not so surprisingly, sound also affects our behaviour.
-We generally move away from unpleasant sound and towards pleasing sound.
+That’s why, and not so surprisingly, sound also affects our behavior.
+We generally move away from the unpleasant sound and towards the pleasing sound.
 That’s why it is important to understand, what people unconsciously consider as pleasant music for example when shopping or eating out.

 What is interesting is that the vast majority of sound around us is unintentional.
-That’s because most organisations are unconscious about the sound they are making – and as a result much of it is damaging them and impeding their progress toward their goals.
+That’s because most organizations are unconscious about the sound they are making – and as a result, much of it is damaging them and impeding their progress toward their goals.

 So not so surprisingly, sound is the largest unexplored territory in the world of multi-sensory branding.